JWST Users Committee (JSTUC)

 The Space Telescope Science Institute (STScI) and the NASA Goddard Space Flight Center (GSFC) have established a joint James Webb Space Telescope (JWST) Users Committee (JSTUC) to provide user advice to the observatory as a whole.
 This provides a practical way of ensuring that the observatory operations proceed in a coordinated manner in order to maximize its scientific performance.

-Letters from the committee with recommendations on a variety of topics related to maximizing JWST science are available at the bottom of this page.
+Letters from the committee with recommendations on a variety of topics related to maximizing JWST science are available below.

 The JSTUC welcomes the feedback from the astronomical community.

 Email the JSTUC Chair

 The JSTUC has a membership of 10-14 scientists, chosen jointly by the STScI Director and JWST Senior Project Scientist.
 The composition initially consists of representatives of the JWST Guest Observer community (GOs - 10 members) and members of the JWST Instrument Definition teams (GTOs – 4 members).
 GTOs are represented on the JSTUC through the period where the bulk of their guaranteed observations are being executed.
 To allow for balance between continuity and new input, GO members are generally appointed for a three-year term starting on the date of the first meeting attended.
 The term is specified at the time of appointment.
 The Director and the Senior Project Scientist can together ask a member to serve for one more year if mutually agreeable.
 At least two of the GO representatives are astronomers from ESA nations and one is an astronomer from Canada; those members are appointed with ESA and CSA concurrence, respectively.